 Irina and Alex (associate members of FPC) are originally from St. Petersburg, Russia.
 Their ministry is MOST, which is the Russian word for “bridge.”
 This acronym stands for “Ministry of Outreach to Slavic Tribes.”
 Irina and Alex pray that the Lord will use them as bridges of his love to Slavic peoples in Columbia, America, and overseas.
 In addition to direct outreach, they are aiding missions agencies and churches to effectively disciple Russian-speaking people in the former Soviet Union and elsewhere.
 They have two grown children.

 Paul and Missy Robelot (FPC members)are now missionaries with World Witness serving in conjunction with the Bridge Europe ministry.
 They continue their missionary care efforts with TEAM in Europe and Chad.
 They also have a studio apartment, “the Upper Room,” which is available for missionaries to come for a break or counseling.

 The Robelots have also been involved in church planting in the Paris area.
 They have a burden to encourage the French church to reach out to the more than 8 million Muslims in France as well as the new influx of refugees.

 Vonia and Josh are World Witness missionaries who minister to Turks.
-They are relocating to Germany where thousands of Turkish immigrants live.
+They are in Germany where thousands of Turkish immigrants live.
 Vonia and Joshua have five children: Isaiah, Krysia, Ella, Isaac, and Samuel.

 Dorciane and Andy (members of FPC) serve with World Indigenous Missions (WIM).
 Their ministry has returned to the site of some of their original efforts—the Southern Mexican Highlands.
 They are helping with the formation of a Presbytery of indigenous churches with the expectation that Mexican Presbyterian Church will bring them into their fold.
 The Toths have four grown children.